-After many months on the back burner, I finally took a big step while house-sitting for my family this weekend and created and ordered a proof of Flash Forward.
+After many months on the back burner, I finally took a big step while house-sitting for my family this weekend and completed Flash Forward.
 For those who don’t know, this book is an anthology of short sci-fi stories I did back in April of 2013, with a few additions from both before and after.
 All told, it works out to 19 short stories, 140 pages, and just over 51,000 words.

 For some time, I had been wanting to do some fiction that explored the world of emerging technologies, artificial intelligence, autonomous machines, space exploration and the coming Technological Singularity.
 And a project involving a short story a day for 26 days was just the excuse I needed.
 After collecting the resulting stories together, I grouped them into three parts based on common time period and theme.